-Of all the unpleasant things motherhood brings on in the beginning, milk blister is agreed upon by many to be the worst.
+Of all the unpleasant things motherhood brings on in the beginning, getting a milk blister is definitely one of the worst.
 Like so many mamas before you though, you can make it through it.
 If this is something you haven’t experienced yet, you are probably wondering what exactly a milk blister might be because it definitely sounds unpleasant just from the name.
-A milk blister is when skin on your nipple grows to cover one of your milk ducts, which causes milk to get trapped and essentially become an inflamed blister.
+A milk blister is when the skin on your nipple grows to cover one of your milk ducts, which causes milk to get trapped and then essentially become an inflamed blister.
 Luckily, there are some things you can do to relieve the irritation and we are going to go over exactly what you should know about milk blisters.

 The main two being; oversupply and problems with latching.
 If you notice one of these little bumps it’s good to jump into action because they aren’t too difficult to heal, but left ignored can turn into plugged ducts.
 Another important thing to pay attention to is if it is a singular milk blister or multiple all at once.
 If you have multiple blisters, you may actually have thrush.

 Thrush is a common type of yeast infection and you may need to pay the doctor a visit for medication to clear this up.
 Once you have narrowed all the symptoms down and you know it is a milk blister, you just need to know how to treat it!

 How to Relieve a Milk Blister

 A warm wet compress is a simple cure to so many different ailments, and lucky for moms with milk blisters it usually does the trick.
 Before feedings, hold a wet compress to your nipple.
 This will help open up and soften the blister.
 It is best to apply the compress right before a feeding because if the warm water isn’t enough to rid you of the milk blister, the pressure from your baby feeding may be the extra push that it needs.